Embird Embroidery Software

 Mesh object with carvings created from lettering

-9. Select the Mesh object and open Parameters window
+9. Select the Mesh object and open the Parameters window.

-10. Switch off the Include contours (both outer and inner) in the common mesh settings
+10. Switch off Include contours (both outer and inner) in the main mesh settings.

-11. Change mesh mode from Net to Plant > Curly Branching
+11. Change the mesh mode from Net to Plant > Curly Branching.

-15. Switch to Core tab and change Core Kind to Carvings
+15. Switch to the Core tab and change the Core Kind to Carvings.

 Mesh - Curly Plant - Plant sprouts growing from the lettering core